mihadcse/Secure_Task_Management_System/README.md

 ## Features
 - User authentication with JWT
 - Secure task creation, updating, and deletion
-- Task categorization and filtering
+- Task priority filtering
 - Proper error handling and validation
-- RESTful API with Express.js and MongoDB
+- Postman API with Express.js and MongoDB

 ## Prerequisites
 Ensure you have the following installed on your system: